Disc asymmetry characterisation in JWST-observed galaxies at 1 < z < 4: FLEX Uncertainty Handling

 Galaxies are often reasonably smooth in the azimuthal coordinate $\phi$, with low-order multiplicity $m$ that can be described by Fourier series.
 When combined, Fourier-Laguerre basis functions given by

 can accurately model the surface brightness profile of discs in two dimensions, in appropriately chosen combinations.
 In practice, we compute the exponential using cosine and sine, corresponding to the real and imaginary part of the expansion, respectively.
-Determining the weighting of each function in the expansion is straightforward, from the two-dimensional surface brightness of the galaxy,

-where the discrete summations are over individual pixels in the image, indexed by $(x,y)$.
+Determining the weighting of each function in the expansion is straightforward, from the two-dimensional surface brightness of the galaxy (Equation~\ref{eq:6}) where the discrete summations are over individual pixels in the image, indexed by $(x,y)$.
 The reconstructed surface density at each $(x,y)$ pixel location, $\hat{\Sigma}(R_{xy}, \phi_{xy})$, is then

 In practice, the expansion is truncated at some maximum Fourier multiplicity $m_{\rm max}$ and a maximum radial order $n_{\rm max}$, set by the quality of the data or by the user.
 We defer a detailed exploration of the effect of expansion order to a future work (cf. Section~\ref{subsec: Future Work}).
-In the remainder of the work, we assume coefficients (Equation~\ref{eq:3}) are estimated from pixels, and drop the $\hat{\cdot}$ notation.
+In the remainder of the work, we assume coefficients (Equation~\ref{eq:6}) are estimated from pixels, and drop the $\hat{\cdot}$ notation.

-To analyse morphological features, the coefficients are quantified by computing the total amplitude $A_{m}$ (for $m>0$) in a harmonic order, normalised by the axisymmetric amplitude:

-All $s_{0n}$ terms are zero.
-Physically $A_{m}$ quantifies the Fourier deviation from the exponential profile, in units emphasising the significance of the deviation from an axisymmetric disc.
-The normalisation term in the denominator is analogous to the the total luminosity of the galaxy measured in native image units, here being pixels.
-The top panel of Figure~\ref{fig:combined_plot} demonstrates that the expected Luminosity-Mass relationship can be retrieved through plotting the normalising axisymmetric amplitude in the JWST F444W filter, i.e. the denominator of Equation~\ref{eq:4} against the derived stellar mass.
+To analyse morphological features, the coefficients are quantified by computing the total amplitude $A_{m}$ (for $m>0$) in a harmonic order, normalised by the axisymmetric amplitude as shown in Equation~\ref{eq:7}.
+The top panel of Figure~\ref{fig:combined_plot} demonstrates that the expected Luminosity-Mass relationship can be retrieved through plotting the normalising axisymmetric amplitude in the JWST F444W filter, i.e. the denominator of Equation~\ref{eq:7} against the derived stellar mass.